 The first section of trekking will have been tough and by now we will all feel like a bit of a break.
 We spend the day in and around Samaguan to rest, acclimatise and do as much or as little as we like.
 On a little hill near the Sama village is an old Gompa (Pungyen Gompa), a monastery with great views of the glacier.
 It is named after Manaslu, Pungyen means bracelet, a good description of the two peaks.
 It was destroyed a year after the first unsuccessful Japanese attempt to climb Manaslu.
 The locals believed that the climb angered the gods, and when the Japanese came back a year and met with a lot of resistance that they had to give up their attempt.
 They were finally successful in 1959.

-After a short climb, we reach a valley on the north side of the Larkya Glaciers with great views of Cho Danda and Larkya Peak.
+After a rest we have a short climb and reach a valley on the north side of the Larkya Glaciers with great views of Cho Danda and Larkya Peak.
 We walk up the glacial moraine to Larkya La.
 From the pass, there are outstanding views of Himlung Himal, Cheo Himal, Kangguru and the huge Annapurna II.
 It is a long day to Bimthang, but to walk into the low pastures with the evening mist forming and Manaslu looming overhead is quite an experience.
-Overnight in Bimthang.

 DAY 12 : Bimthang - Dharapani (1,860m)